paleohayduke/TrafficSimProject/README.md

 There are a few buttons, pause, play, fast forward.
 Fast forward is button clicks^2.

+Mouse position is now converted to correct long and lat.
+Red square dropped where the engine thinks you are in lon&lat.
+Zoom has been fixed.

 9/30/2018 Stop signs are working.
 Time for stop lights.